VanDenHendeSimon/youtube-downloader/README.md

 The objective of this desktop application is to download youtube videos as well as youtube playlists.

 downloader.py is a proof of concept.
-d_gui.py is a more sophisticated version, with a nice UI (see screenshot)
+d_gui.py is a more sophisticated version, with a clean GUI (see screenshot)

 I have made a nice GUI that lets users add urls, select a destination location and hit download.
 There is also a possibility to download mp3 files rather than mp4.